 Or you could make your own rotating composter from two upcycled drums.

-If you’re compost bin is going to be on show then perhaps an uber-cute timber beehive bin will tickle your fancy.
+If your compost bin is going to be on show then perhaps an uber-cute timber beehive bin will do the job.
 This version is made in Ireland and comes with removable sections to help with compost removal.

 Another brand of thermal composter that can take meat, cooked food and bones is Hotbin Composting, which won product of the year at the Chelsea Flower Show in 2019.
 This wheely bin-sized unit claims to create compost in 30-90 days.
 There are two supplier in Ireland for them, which you’ve find listed on this webpage.

 Unless you have bought a composter design to take cooked food, meat, dairy or fish you’re going to have to handle this waste separately from your uncooked fruit and veg waste.
-This is where digesters come in.
-Digesters process food waste so that it’s easier to dispose of it, by either burying it or adding it to your traditional compost heap.
+One option is the black or brown bin.
+The other is a food digestor, which decomposes food waste so that it’s easier to dispose of it, by either burying it or adding it to your traditional compost heap.

 The Green Cone Food Digester uses solar energy to break down food waste such as vegetable scraps, raw and cooked meat or fish, bones, dairy products and other organic kitchen waste e.g. tea bags, bread etc. According to the manufacturer the unit utilises solar to create heat between the inner and outer layers of the cone, thus promoting air circulation, and converting food waste into water, carbon dioxide and small amount of residue that only needs to be removed every few years.
-I haven’t used one of these so can’t verify these claims.
+A friend bought one of these and was disappointed that the plastic had started to break down on the inside of it in it’s first year of use.

-Another option is a digester that captures methane emanating from the decomposting waste, which you can use to power your gas applicances.
+Going one step up you can opt for a food digestor that captures methane from the decomposting waste and use to power your gas appliances.
 One such device is the MyGug, which you can buy directly from their website.

-Bokashi bins are often used by people to process cooked food waste indoors.
+Bokashi bins are often used by people to help digest food waste indoors.
 The name ‘bokashi’ is Japanese for ‘fermenting organic matter’ and the system uses a bran-based material that has been activated with micro-organisms (friendly bacteria) and molasses.
 I’m told that the process doesn’t (shouldn’t) produce any odours and that it is capable of handling cooked and uncooked food including meat, fish, fruit and vegetables.
 Once the food waste is suitably fermented you are meant to dig it into your soil or put it on your compost bin.
 The model shown above is called the Urban Composter and is the most stylish bokashi bin I found.
-You can read more about Bokashi Bins here and here’s some direct experience from a Bokashi user.
-There’s also a FB group for Bokashi Bin users.
+You can read direct experience from a Bokashi user here, and there’s also a FB group for Bokashi Bin users.

 - Buy a sealed compost bin